fnalways/terminus-docs/docs/manual/tasks/vault.md

 * Two-factor authentication (2FA) support with OTP management

 ## Clients
-Vault's server component runs on Terminus OS, synchronizing data across multiple client devices of a single user.
+Vault's server component runs on Olares, synchronizing data across multiple client devices of a single user.
 Data is encrypted with a private key during transmission and storage to ensure security.
-You can access Vault in Terminus, or through TermiPass on mobile, desktop, and browser extensions for a consistent user experience across platforms.
+You can access Vault in Olares, or through LarePass on mobile, desktop, and browser extensions for a consistent user experience across platforms.

-Visit the [official page](https://www.jointerminus.com/termipass) for TermiPass details and download options.
+Visit the [official page](https://www.olares.com/termipass) for LarePass details and download options.

 ---
 <div>